-The first commercial shiraz vineyard was believed to have been planted by George Wyndham who started planting his vineyard at his property Dalwood in 1831.
-It may have been that shiraz was included in that vineyard, which predated the Busby vines given they would have needed a few seasons to propagate before they were available for distribution.
+The first commercial shiraz vineyard was believed to have been planted by George Wyndham.
+George started planting his vineyard at his property Dalwood in 1831.
+It may have been that shiraz was included in that vineyard.
+This predated the Busby vines given they would have needed a few seasons to propagate before they were available for distribution.

 Whatever the case, it is often surprising for wine lovers to discover that Australia now has some of the oldest syrah/ shiraz vines in the world.
-Our history with the grape dates well back to the mid 19th century, with some of the old vineyards right her at Best’s in the Nursery Block (planted 1867).
+Our history with the grape dates well back to the mid 19th century.
+With some of the old vineyards right here at Best’s in the Nursery Block (planted 1867).
 Throughout Australia there are other historical vineyards like Langmeil’s Freedom Vineyard (planted in 1843), Tahbilk, Tyrrell’s Stevens Vineyard (planted 1867), Kaesler and Elderton (planted 1894).

 According to Wine Australia, shiraz is now the most planted red grape varietal in Australia.

-Shiraz is most commonly made in a dry style, although some of the more entry level wines often have a touch of residual sugar.
+Shiraz is most commonly made in a dry style.
+Some of the more entry level wines often have a touch of residual sugar.

 There’s no secret formula on food and wine matching, it very much comes down to personal taste.
-Shiraz from cooler climates tend to have more moderate silky tannins, red and black fruit characters which lend itself well with game, duck, mushrooms, pastas.
+Shiraz from cooler climates tend to have more moderate silky tannins, red and black fruit characters.
+These lend themselves well with game, duck, mushrooms, pastas.
 It’s often a great match with red meats (beef, lamb, venison etc), especially if the alcohol content is higher.

 The Grampians and the subregion of Great Western is one of Australia’s oldest viticultural areas.
-Some say the Grampians has a soft spot for shiraz and if you look at the varieties planted shiraz makes up 90% of the total, with some of the oldest shiraz in the world planted.
+Some say the Grampians has a soft spot for shiraz.
+If you look at the varieties planted shiraz makes up 90% of the total.
+With some of the oldest shiraz in the world planted.
 One of the reasons that this variety shines so brightly can be attributed to the unique combination of site, variety and vine age:

 There’s quite a history of shiraz in the Grampians region and in Victoria in general.
 It’s worth noting that in 1890, 112 vignerons took up 765 hectares of vines in the region.
 In 2014 there were 44 grape growers with 750 hectares of vines under foot, about the same amount of plantings but less growers taking stake to the land.

 Head back to the 1960s and there were 16 wineries in Victoria, with Best’s and Seppelt Great Western the only wineries in Great Western.
-For the first half of the twentieth century, many winemakers fortified the fruits of their labour, and wine as we know it today was not in vogue.
-In the early 1960s table wine began to grow in popularity and by the mid-60s and early ‘70s there was an urgent need for vineyard plantings as consumers were looking for wines to enjoy with food.
+For the first half of the twentieth century, many winemakers fortified the fruits of their labour.
+The wine as we know it today was not in vogue.
+In the early 1960s table wine began to grow in popularity and by the mid-60s and early ‘70s there was an urgent need for vineyard plantings.
+As consumers were looking for wines to enjoy with food.
 Shiraz was one of the first varietals that people started drinking.

 Our region and our Best’s brand was in fine company with producers like Seppelt Great Western, Mount Langi Ghiran, Fallen Giants (originally Boroka) and Montara Wines highlighting the best of Shiraz.
 Many of these producers have put the Grampians Wine Region on the map, with new entrants like Grampians Estate, Story Wines, Black and Ginger Wines, Miners Ridge, ATR Wines and Clayfield Wines all keeping the spotlight on our little region.

-Each of the Best’s Shiraz wines represent a distinctive expressions and stories of the Great Western style and Thomson family winemaking tradition.
-We like to think that when wine lovers get a taste for our unique shiraz, their own stories and memories become set in style.
-Take a tour of the different styles of Great Western Shiraz that we produce, from a taste of the region, to iconic single-vineyard sites, there’s something here for all palates to enjoy!
+Each of the Best’s Shiraz wines represent distinctive expressions.
+Stories of the Great Western style and Thomson family winemaking tradition.
+We like to think that when wine lovers get a taste for our unique shiraz.
+Their own stories and memories become set in style.
+Take a tour of the different styles of Great Western Shiraz that we produce.
+From a taste of the region, to the iconic single-vineyard sites.
+There is a Shiraz here for all palates to enjoy!